ToastCoder/COVID-19-Prediction-in-India/README.md

 ## About:

 The code predicts the number of COVID-19 cases and deaths in India for the particular date which is provided.
-Implemented using TensorFlow..
+Implemented using TensorFlow.

 ## Developed by: